-Inbound recruiting is a recruiting strategy where you proactively and continually attract candidates with the goal to make them choose you as their next employer.
+Inbound recruiting (or inbound recruitment) is a recruiting strategy where you proactively and continually attract candidates with the goal to make them choose you as their next employer.

 Your goal in inbound recruiting is to lead the candidates through the first 3 stages of candidates journey: Awareness, Consideration and Interest.

-Outbound recruiting is a recruiting strategy where you search for and contact candidates when a certain new position that you need to fill opens.
+Outbound recruiting (or outbound hiring) is a recruiting strategy where you search for and contact candidates when a certain new position that you need to fill opens.

 If you are looking for a long-term solution to advance your recruiting and hiring strategy, inbound recruiting is the way to go.
 With inbound recruiting, your goal is to build such an Employer Brand that will continually grow your pool of high-quality applicants.

-On the other side, there is outbound recruiting.
-It is considered as a short-term recruiting solution, because it is only used when a need arises.
+On the other side, there is outbound recruiting or outbound hiring.
+Outbound hiring is considered as a short-term recruiting solution because it is only used when a need arises.
 If outbound recruiting is your only recruiting strategy, start thinking about implementing inbound recruiting.